Saint George Cathedral, Prizren: History

 In 1941, Kingdom of Yugoslavia was attacked and occupied by Nazi Germany and its allies.
 The central parts of the Eparchy of Raška and Prizren, including the city of Prizren, were occupied by Italians.
 Formally, Italian occupation zone was annexed to Fascist Albania.
 That marked the beginning of mass persecution of some ethnic groups in Prizren, and other annexed regions of Metohija (Dukagjini) and central Kosovo.
-During that period, many Serbian churches of the Eparchy of Raška were looted and destroyed by the Italian army,.
+During that period, many Serbian churches of the Eparchy of Raška were looted and destroyed by the Italian Army.

-Unrest of 2004 and restoration

-After the Kosovo War (1999), territory of Kosovo including Prizren, was placed under the administration of the United Nations Interim Administration Mission in Kosovo.
-During the unrest of 2004, Serbian Orthodox Cathedral of Saint George in Prizren was looted and set on fire by ethnic Albanian rioters.
-Only after many difficulties, the cathedral was gradually restored during next few years.
-On 26 December 2010, newly elected Serbian Orthodox bishop Teodosije Šibalić was enthroned in the restored cathedral in Prizren, by the Serbian Patriarch Irinej.
+After the Kosovo War (1999), the territory of Kosovo, including Prizren, was placed under the administration of the United Nations Interim Administration Mission in Kosovo.
+During the unrest of 2004, Saint George Cathedral was looted and set on fire by ethnic Albanian rioters.
+Only after many difficulties, the cathedral was gradually restored during the next few years.
+In 2010, newly elected Serbian Orthodox bishop Teodosije Šibalić was enthroned in the restored cathedral in Prizren, by the Serbian Patriarch Irinej.
 In July 2012, the cathedral was visited by Ban Ki-moon, the Secretary-General of the United Nations.
-In March 2016, British royal delegation, led by Charles, Prince of Wales, also visited the cathedral.
+In 2016, a British royal delegation, led by Charles, Prince of Wales, also visited the cathedral.